-In my opinion, POW mining is a nascent industry with tremendous potential, and I believe the net benefits of POW mining positively impact the economy.
-POW mining offers certain solutions that have previously not been available or economical at scale.
+Rather than pushing out a nascent industry with tremendous potential, it is prudent to examine how POW mining can be used to benefit the economy.
 For example, Bitcoin mines offer flexible demand on energy load, as they can be turned on and off almost instantly without damaging the equipment.
-These mines are also location agnostic, as they can easily be transported from one location to another.
+They are also location agnostic, as they can easily be transported from one location to another.

-Various studies and reports suggest that up to 60% of electricity generated in the U.S. is wasted.
+Independent reports suggest that up to 68% of electricity generated in the U.S. is wasted.
 To reduce energy waste, it is sensible to explore how that energy could be monetized with a flexible demand on energy load.
-Additionally, while the expansion of clean energy and renewables is a constructive endeavor, development is expensive and occurs on a multi-year timeline.
-Wind and solar farms can produce large energy loads, yet on many days, excess production is wasted due to difficulties with electricity storage and transmission.
-Bitcoin mining is a viable, complementary solution that can help reduce the cost of clean energy development.
-Mines can be established at renewable energy sites and consume excess energy that would otherwise go to waste, and they can either remain in place if economical or be transported elsewhere as demand on energy load fluctuates.

-Instead of imposing a broad excise tax on POW mining electricity costs, I believe it is more beneficial to incentivize Bitcoin mines to be deployed at qualified energy sites that systemically overproduce.
-The mining rewards generated from these sites can be automatically converted into USD, taxed through traditional tax regimes, and funding can be used to subsidize rising energy costs in more densely populated areas.
+Additionally, the expansion of clean energy and renewables is an expensive endeavor.
+Wind and solar farms can produce large energy loads, but on many days excess production is wasted due to difficulties with electricity storage and transportation.
+Instead of imposing a broad excise tax POW mining electricity costs, it would be more beneficial to incentivize Bitcoin mines to be deployed at qualified renewable sites that systemically overproduce.
+The mining rewards generated from these sites can be taxed and funding can be used to subsidize rising energy costs in more densely populated areas.